-Sustainable genocide and mass atrocity prevention starts at home—a fact that drives our U.S. Programs.
-In April 2015, the U.S. Institute of Peace (USIP) and AIPR co-organized the first edition of the U.S. Inter-Agency Course on Atrocity Prevention.
+In April of 2015, the U.S. Institute of Peace (USIP) and AIPR co-organized the first edition of the U.S. Inter-Agency Course on Atrocity Prevention.
 The three-day interactive training familiarized participants with the mechanics of atrocity prevention, including U.S. and international institutional prevention frameworks, the identification of early warning signs, and risk assessment.
 The course welcomed twenty-four officials drawn from an array of U.S. agencies that play a role in prevention, including the Treasury and Homeland Security Departments, the Federal Bureau of Investigation, and the U.S. Agency for International Development.
-Many of these individuals are current or former Atrocity Prevention Board (APB) or sub-APB members.
+Many of the attending representatives are current or previous Atrocity Prevention Board (APB) members or sub-APB members.

-In 2013, we co-organized the conference, Deconstructing Prevention: The Theory, Policy, and Practice of Genocide and Mass Atrocity Prevention, with the Cardozo Law Program in Holocaust, Genocide, and Human Rights Studies.
+In 2013, AIPR co-organized an academic conference entitled “Deconstructing Prevention: The Theory, Policy, and Practice of Genocide and Mass Atrocity Prevention,” with the Cardozo Law Program in Holocaust, Genocide, and Human Rights Studies.
 The event was held at the Cardozo School of Law in New York City and featured Lt.
 Gen. (ret) Roméo Dallaire as the keynote speaker and panel discussions on topics including transitional justice, crisis mapping, and national mechanisms devoted to prevention.
 The conference resulted in an edited volume on the field of genocide prevention, published by Cambridge University Press in 2015.